semerdzhiev/oop-2020-21/cs-4-exercise/week07 - Operator overloading. Exceptions/README.md

 ### Overloading operators using member functions

---  <b>The following rules of thumb can help you determine which form is best for a given situation:
+--  <b>The following rules of thumb can help you determine which form is best for a given situation:</b>

 - If you’re overloading assignment (=), subscript ([]), function call (()), or member selection (->), do so as a member function.
 - If you’re overloading a unary operator, do so as a member function.